Maxim Bakiyev: Arrest and asylum

 On 13 June 2010, Maksim was arrested in the UK when he landed at Farnborough Airport in Hampshire in a privately hired jet.
 He sought asylum there but the interim government demanded his extradition at the time.
 A senior Kyrgyz official warned that the interim government would consider shutting down the U.S. Manas airbase if Britain refuses to hand him over.
 However, this was later denounced by president of Kyrgyzstan, Roza Otunbayeva.
+Bakiyev was granted temporary political asylum in the UK.

 On 12 October 2012, Bakiyev was arrested in London by UK extradition officers on the request of U.S. authorities, who want to question him for alleged involvement in fraud.
 In a statement, the Kyrgyz presidency declared: "Because of the absence of an extradition agreement between the Kyrgyz Republic and Great Britain, the British side is now considering the issue of extraditing Maxim Bakiyev to the United States."

 On 27 March 2013, a Kyrgyz court sentenced Bakiyev in absentia to 25 years in prison for corruption.

 In May 2013, a US criminal securities fraud case against him was dismissed.

+In March 2015 Global Witness reported that Bakiev lives in a £3.5 million Surrey mansion in the UK and may be eligible for permanent residency in June 2015, with UK citizenship in June 2016.

 In 2016 a personal injury claim against Maxim Bakiev was brought by British businessman Mr Sean Daley, alleging that his shooting and attempted murder in Bishkek had been organized and arranged by Mr Bakiev, was dismissed at the High Court of Justice in London as not "credible", "unsatisfactory" and "wholly implausible".
 Evidence submitted was stated by Mr Justice Supperstone to give "rise to real concern that it was made in collaboration with Mr Ismailov (the Kyrgyz prosecutor) for the purpose of ensuring the conviction of Mr Bakiev.